77shania/Digitaltwins/README.md

 # Digitaltwins
-This repository is part of my project: "Digital twin entire lifecycle information management based on blockchain and NFT"
+This repository is part of my project: "BDTwins: Blockchain-based Digital Twins Lifecycle Management"

  A simple case of a digital twins.